devapragadeesh/LaTeX-Converter/README.md

 A custom extension that:
--Preprocesses the image before extraction for higher rate of accuracy.
+-Preprocesses the image before extraction for a higher rate of accuracy.
 -Converts math images to LaTeX.
 -Renders LaTeX into styled PNG images.
--Adds custom scripts for rendering,automation,and formatting.
+-Adds custom scripts for rendering, automation,and formatting.

 ## Tool Objective: